Stochastic Inflation in Numerical Relativity

 \section{Conclusion}

 In this work, we pioneered the full evolution of the Bunch-Davies vacuum in inflation using numerical relativity and the stochastic formalism.
 In the latter, modes do not all enter the simulation at the same initial time as done in our previous work \cite{Launay2025} (see also \cite{Florio2024} for tensor modes) but at a given elapsed time relative to their Hubble horizon crossing, thus better accounting for quantum diffusion.
-By achieving this, we provide a framework generalising stochastic inflation, inflationary numerical relativity and lattice cosmology beyond their standard assumptions.
+By achieving this, we provide a framework generalizing stochastic inflation, inflationary numerical relativity and lattice cosmology beyond their standard assumptions.

 Two test scenarios were studied, a very perturbative and linear case of slow-roll inflation and a potential with an inflection point triggering ultra slow-roll and so non-perturbative growth.
-Both scenarios are successfully evolved, matching expectations for the linear spectra and satisfying the Energy and Momentum Constraints for our scales of interest, which is a substantial achievement for a stochastic framework and a strong validation that our pipeline is numerically and theoretically accurate.
+Both scenarios are successfully evolved, matching expectations for the linear spectra and satisfying the Energy and Momentum Constraints for our scales of interest; this is a substantial achievement for a stochastic framework and a strong validation that our pipeline is numerically and theoretically accurate.
 We were also able to follow the evolution of anisotropic expansion, normally out of reach for stochastic approaches.
 Indeed, such simulations completely remove the reliance of stochastic inflation on the separate universe approximation and its numerous caveats, the restriction to isotropic expansion, the $\Delta\mathcal{N}$ formalism or the need to pick specific temporal hypersurfaces.